TurjoyDas/The-Big-Three-A-Comparative-Sentiment-and-Review-Analysis-of-Naruto-One-Piece-and-Bleach/README.md

 **Ready to discover what fans really think about the Big Three?**

-Run `python -m src.pipeline` and let the analysis begin!
+Run `python -m src.pipeline` to generate results.